 On-Chain / Technical

-LitigateDAO governance proposals. $CLSS token metadata.
+LitigateDAO governance proposals. $HCQTD token metadata.
 Smart contract source code.
 Wallet transaction histories encoded as GPS coordinates. harbour_truther.eth keeps posting things that are too accurate to be guesswork.

 Accessible to: Crypto · Tech